Pronoun definition and exercises

 Reciprocal Pronouns:

-These pronouns are used when two or more people perform an action to or for each other.
+These pronouns are used when two or more people perform an action for or for each other.

 They indicate a mutual relationship or action between the individuals involved.